Shallow-Seek/fazif.yazi/README.md

 ## How It Works

-This plugin acts as a bridge between Yazi and standalone fzf scripts.
+This plugin acts as a bridge between Yazi and standalone scripts.
 The main.lua file serves as a generic wrapper that:
-1. Passes the current working directory and selected files/directories from Yazi (`$*` in the script) to the fzf script
+1. Passes the current working directory and selected files/directories from Yazi (`$*` in the script) to the script
 2. Executes the specified script (passed as an argument in the keymap)
 3. Processes the output and opens results in new Yazi tabs